CSC 121: Computers and Scientific Thinking

 DaveReed@creighton.edu

-Text: Computer Science: Concepts & Explorations, 2nd ed., David Reed, 2021.
-(Custom text available for purchase at the bookstore.)
+Text: Computer Science: Concepts & Explorations, 3rd ed., David Reed, 2025.
+(Free online text)

 Course Description

 This course introduces students to science and scientific reasoning from a perspective that integrates computer science and the natural sciences.
 Students will gain a basic understanding of computer technology (its organization, history, societal impact, etc.) and how computers are used in various scientific disciplines.
 In particular, the use of the scientific method and the importance of computer modeling in scientific inquiry will be studied.
-Students will learn to develop simple Web-based programs for analyzing data and modeling systems, and use those programs in conducting hands-on experiments.
+Students will learn to develop simple Web-based programs for analyzing data and modeling systems and use those programs in conducting hands-on experiments.
 Applications in biology, physics, and data science will provide insights into how these disciplines approach problems and utilize computers and computer modeling as tools.

 The specific goals of this course are: